Bishop Beatrice Dzandu-Hedidor passes on at 79

 Source: Alexander Fifi Abaka, Contributor

-Bishop Beatrice Dzandu-Hedidor, founder and General Overseer of the Upper Room Assembly, Tema has passed on.
+Founder and General Overseer Bishop Beatrice Dzandu-Hedidor, of the Upper Room Assembly, (Church) Tema has passed on.

-Bishop Beatrice Dzandu Hedidor, 79, was an outspoken advocate of national peace, a people's mother, a great servant, and a believer of God who led lots of souls to Christ.
+Bishop Beatrice Dzandu Hedidor, 79, was an outspoken advocate of national peace, people's mother, a great servant and believer of God who led lots of souls to Christ.

 One of her advocacy moments was when she cautioned tolerance among presidential candidates during the general elections in 2016, where she also preached hope, indicating political change will impact positively on the country.